Xeragus/SmartAppBoard/README.md

 # SmartAppBoard
-Spring API for the project "Interactive Project Management Board"
+Spring API for the Interactive Project Management Board